MaggotIISS/Andy/README.md

-Instructions:  Download zip from Main Page of project ( GREEN BUTTON ) or download Git Desktop and then use (GREEN BUTTON) and `Open in Desktop` TO LINK GITHUB VERSION TO A COPY ON YOUR HARD-DRIVE THAT CAN BE ALTERED AT YOUR END, AND  CAN THEN BE SENT BACK TO GITHUB TO UPDATE ITS COPY! (this heps massively for me) https://github.com/MaggotIISS/Andy
+Instructions:  Download zip from Main Page of project ( GREEN BUTTON ) or download Git Desktop and then use (GREEN BUTTON) and `Open in Desktop` TO LINK GITHUB VERSION TO A created COPY (pull in Git terms) ON YOUR HARD-DRIVE THAT CAN BE ALTERED AT YOUR END, AND  CAN THEN BE SENT BACK (push in Git terms) TO GITHUB TO UPDATE ITS COPY! (this helps massively for me) You Pull copies from the web & push updates to the web. https://github.com/MaggotIISS/Andy